josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 I could crudely paraphrase Matt's argument thusly: "WP Engine is a private equity-owned company that does nothing, we are a benevolent company that does way more."
 That's a really flimsy stance in my view, without even getting into whether we can, or should, have exactly the same expectations of both companies in the first place (which is at least questionable; Automattic has their hands in a lot more things than WP Engine does, including Tumblr, PocketCasts, Longreads, and many others things that may or may not be related to WordPress).

-Still, again: there's probably _some_ validity there.
-WP Engine is a big company that makes lots of money, and it probably wouldn't hurt that company to do more.
-You could make a reasonable case they owe it to WordPress.
+Still, once more: there's probably _some_ validity there.
+WP Engine is a big company that makes lots of money, and it probably can and should do more.

 <CalloutPlusQuote>